The short answer, yes.

 The other two plastics that are dangerous are PETG and nylon.
 They emit a volatile organic compound (VOC) called caprolactam when they are heated in the nozzle.

 Now PETG and nylon don’t have any carcinogens, but they do irritate your eyes, ears, nose, and throat.
-Caprolactam also leads to headaches, irritation, confusion.
+Caprolactam also leads to headaches, irritation, and confusion.
 And finally, extended exposure can peel off your skin.

 So does it mean that all 3D printing filaments are out to mess with your eyes, make your head hurt, and make your life hell?
 Well, luckily there is a plastic that is quite innocent and does not cause much harm.
 And that is PLA filament.